AnyChart/docs.anychart.com/Appearance_Settings/Color_Management.md

 ### Light Color

-{api:anychart.color#lighten}**.lighten()**{api} function is used to return for sure a color that is lighter than a given, for example, if input color is Black - we will get some non-black color, that can be used for highlighting element.
+{api:anychart.color#lighten}**lighten()**{api} function is used to return for sure a color that is lighter than a given, for example, if input color is Black - we will get some non-black color, that can be used for highlighting element.
 Input color can be specified in any of the specified above.

 ```
   anychart.color.lighten("#FF0000", 0.2)